ArchitectBing Thom Architects / Ronald Lu Architects

-The construction of the Xiqu Centre, the first building for Hong Kong’s West Kowloon Cultural District, marks the development of the area as an emerging cultural hub.
-The building itself symbolizes the rich heritage of Xiqu (Chinese Opera), and promotes the Xiqu tradition as a contemporary art form, making it accessible to new audiences and future generations.
+The Xiqu Centre is the first building to be constructed in Hong Kong’s West Kowloon Cultural District, marking the development as an emerging cultural hub.
+The building itself symbolizes the rich heritage of Xiqu (Chinese Opera), and promotes the Xiqu tradition, as a contemporary art form, making it accessible to new audiences and future generations.

 The building’s striking entrance reinterprets the traditional Chinese Moongate motif within a dynamic facade.
 “Qi” or flow is expressed throughout the complex with curvilinear paths and forms.
-The architecture incorporates a generous amount of public leisure space, 2,000 square metres of training and education facilities, two high calibre auditoria for 1,100 and 400 seats and a traditional Tea House for performances for audiences of up to 280.
+The architecture incorporates a generous amount of public leisure space, 21,500 ft2 (2,000 m2) of training and education facilities, two high caliber auditoria for 1,100 and 400 seats, and a traditional Tea House for performances with audiences of up to 280.

-Front collaborated with the architects to find a unique cladding design and raw material finish that would satisfy the strong architectural idea of the building while minding the strict budgetary constraints of the project.
+Front collaborated with the architects to find a unique cladding design and raw material finish that would satisfy the strong architectural idea while minding the strict budgetary constraints.
 Ultimately a raw aluminum alloy with high corrosion resistance was selected and finished in two different ways.
 The curtain wall back-pans have a randomized mechanical brush finish that is done by a custom built machine to process the large panels as a whole.
 A machine glass bead blasted finish over mill offers a subtle color difference from the back-pans and slightly softer appearance from afar.
-The fins are attached to the curtain wall panel on site through custom milled stainless steel brackets that are factory integrated into the curtain wall panel.
+The fins are attached to the curtain wall panels on site through custom milled stainless steel brackets that are factory integrated into the curtain wall panel.